archu30/Website_Using_ReactJs/README.md

 # Hosting Link : https://website-using-react-js.vercel.app/

 ## Description :
-this is a Simple Reactjs Website design where i have used Tailwind Css .
+This is a simple Reactjs Website design where i have used Tailwind Css .
 This is Fully Responsive Website also you can route all the pages like about , Detail , Contact Us .

 ## Library:
 .Tailwind CSS